Deconstruction: Influence of Saussure

 Derrida approaches all texts as constructed around elemental oppositions which all discourse has to articulate if it intends to make any sense whatsoever.
 This is so because identity is viewed in non-essentialist terms as a construct, and because constructs only produce meaning through the interplay of difference inside a "system of distinct signs".
 This approach to text is influenced by the semiology of Ferdinand de Saussure.

 Saussure is considered one of the fathers of structuralism when he explained that terms get their meaning in reciprocal determination with other terms inside language:

 In language there are only differences.
 Even more important: a difference generally implies positive terms between which the difference is set up; but in language there are only differences without positive terms.
 Whether we take the signified or the signifier, language has neither ideas nor sounds that existed before the linguistic system, but only conceptual and phonic differences that have issued from the system.
 The idea or phonic substance that a sign contains is of less importance than the other signs that surround it. [...]
 A linguistic system is a series of differences of sound combined with a series of differences of ideas; but the pairing of a certain number of acoustical signs with as many cuts made from the mass thought engenders a system of values.

 Saussure explicitly suggested that linguistics was only a branch of a more general semiology, a science of signs in general, human codes being only one part.
 Nevertheless, in the end, as Derrida pointed out, Saussure made linguistics "the regulatory model", and "for essential, and essentially metaphysical, reasons had to privilege speech, and everything that links the sign to phone".
-Derrida will prefer to follow the more "fruitful paths (formalization)" of a general semiotics without falling into what he considered "a hierarchizing teleology" privileging linguistics, and to speak of "mark" rather than of language, not as something restricted to mankind, but as prelinguistic, as the pure possibility of language, working everywhere there is a relation to something else.

 Deconstruction according to Derrida

 Etymology

-Derrida's original use of the word "deconstruction" was a translation of Destruktion, a concept from the work of Martin Heidegger that Derrida sought to apply to textual reading.
+Derrida's original use of the word deconstruction was a translation of the German Destruktion, a concept from the work of Martin Heidegger that Derrida sought to apply to textual reading.
 Heidegger's term referred to a process of exploring the categories and concepts that tradition has imposed on a word, and the history behind them.